Aims and scope

 For further information about the advantages of publishing in a journal from SpringerOpen, please click here.

-All articles published by Clinical Phytoscience are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
+All articles published by the Clinical Phytoscience are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

-As authors of articles published in Clinical Phytoscience you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.
+As authors of articles published in the Clinical Phytoscience you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.

 For those of you who are US government employees or are prevented from being copyright holders for similar reasons, SpringerOpen can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

 The publication costs for Clinical Phytoscience are covered by the Michael A. Popp nature science foundation (formerly the Phytoneering Foundation), so authors do not need to pay an article-processing charge.

 The full text of all articles is deposited in digital archives around the world to guarantee long-term digital preservation.
 You can also access all articles published by SpringerOpen on SpringerLink.

 We are working closely with relevant indexing services including PubMed Central and Web of Science (Clarivate Analytics) to ensure that articles published in Clinical Phytoscience will be available in their databases when appropriate.

 Peer review is the system used to assess the quality of a manuscript before it is published.
 Independent researchers in the relevant research area assess submitted manuscripts for originality, validity and significance to help Editors determine whether the manuscript should be published in their journal.
 You can read more about the peer-review process here.